 The periodic adjustment of U.S. inflation-linked securities generally is tied to the Consumer Price Index ("CPI"), which is calculated monthly by the U.S. Bureau of Labor Statistics.
 The CPI is a measurement of changes in the cost of living, made up of components such as housing, food, transportation and energy.
 Inflation-linked securities issued by a foreign government are generally adjusted to reflect a comparable country or regional inflation measure calculated by that government.
 There can be no assurance that the CPI or any foreign inflation index will accurately measure the real rate of inflation in the prices of goods and services.
-Moreover, there can be no assurance that the rate of inflation in the principal amount of an inflation-linked security will be considered taxable ordinary income, even though investors do not receive their principal until maturity.
+Moreover, there can be no assurance that the rate of inflation in a foreign country will be correlated to the rate of inflation in the United States.
+Any increase in the principal amount of an inflation-linked security will be considered taxable ordinary income, even though investors do not receive their principal until maturity.

-Inflation-linked securities held by the Fund may experience an increase in original issue value due to inflation-linked adjustments.
-The inflation-linked growth in the value of these bonds may be reflected in the Fund's gross income.
-While inflation-adjusted growth does not result in cash payments to the Fund, the Fund may be required to make distributions to shareholders for any increase in value in excess of the cash actually received by the Fund during the taxable year.
-The Fund may be required to sell portfolio securities to make these distribution payments.
+Inflation-linked securities held by a Fund may experience an increase in original issue value due to inflation-linked adjustments.
+The inflation-linked growth in the value of these bonds may be reflected in a Fund's gross income.
+While inflation-adjusted growth does not result in cash payments to a Fund, the Fund may be required to make distributions to shareholders for any increase in value in excess of the cash actually received by the Fund during the taxable year.
+A Fund may be required to sell portfolio securities to make these distribution payments.
 This may lead to higher transaction costs, losses from sale during unfavorable market conditions and higher capital gains taxes.
-If deflation-linked adjustments decrease the value of inflation-linked securities held by the Fund, income distributions previously made by the Fund during the taxable year may be deemed a return of capital.
+If deflation-linked adjustments decrease the value of inflation-linked securities held by a Fund, income distributions previously made by the Fund during the taxable year may be deemed a return of capital.